Perhaps you have thought about getting a juicer, but gave up on the idea when you saw the implications of shopping around for one.

 Wash the ingredients very carefully.
-There is no need to peel or chop citrus fruits, but you will want to chop others like apples.
-Don't worry about seeds, as mashing will be difficult to break them open.
+There is no need to peel or chop citrus fruits, but you will want to chop other items like apples.
+Don’t worry about seeds, the mashing process shouldn’t break them open.

 STEP 2 – Mash

-Place your produce in the pitcher and press aggressively.
+Place your produce in the pitcher and press aggressively with your mashing tool.

 To remove the juice, carefully pour it off in to another pitcher or bowl.
-Keep pressing until no more juice is yielded.
+Keep pressing until no more juice is produced.

 STEP 3 – Clean Up

 Wash the pitcher with cold water and dish-washing liquid to remove pulp remnants.